AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/light_sources/create_light_source.md

 Light sources are contained within units.
 Each unit can contain zero, one, or many light sources.

 You create light sources in your game by placing or spawning any type of unit that contains one or more light sources.
-For example, the Stingray core resources contains a helper unit, `core/unit/light_source.unit`, that contains a single light source.
-This helper unit is represented in the Stingray Editor viewport as a light bulb:
+For example, the core resources contains a helper unit, `core/unit/light_source.unit`, that contains a single light source.
+This helper unit is represented in the interactive editor viewport as a light bulb:

 ![Light gizmo](../../../images/marker_light_3d.png)

-The instructions below describe how to place and spawn an instance of this helper unit in the Stingray Editor, Lua, and Flow.
+The instructions below describe how to place and spawn an instance of this helper unit in the interactive editor, in Lua, and in Flow.

->**Note:** If you happen to see light gizmos in projects migrated from Stingray 1.4 and older, delete the old lights and replace them with new ones.

 ## Level editing